+Would I be comfortable explaining my conduct to my supervisor, manager, family and friends, or seeing it described on the front page of the newspaper? - Whom will my conduct affect, and would they consider it fair to them?
 If you are still unsure, seek guidance from your supervisor or manager, or the Legal Department, before proceeding any further.

-Duty to report

-You have a duty to report any suspected or actual breach of any aspect of this Code or the law.
+Duty to report You have a duty to report any suspected or actual breach of any aspect of this Code or the law.
 You should also report any such conduct by third parties working with the Group, including but not limited to contractors, agents, representatives, consultants, suppliers or business partners.
 Your duty to report is subject to, and may in certain jurisdictions be limited by, local law.
 No supervisor or manager has authority to order or approve any action that is contrary to this Code or against the law.
 In no circumstances may standards or policies be compromised for the sake of expediency or results.
 If a supervisor or manager directs you to do something in breach of this Code or the law, you should immediately contact the Legal Department.
 This Code prohibits any form of retaliation, punishment or disciplinary action against personnel or others with whom we work for raising concerns or reporting breaches of this Code or unlawful conduct in good faith, even if they turn out to be mistaken.
 If despite this anti-retaliation policy you still are not comfortable reporting any suspected or actual wrongdoing you have witnessed, you may report anonymously (unless anonymous reporting is not allowed under applicable law).
-See 'Whistleblowing' below for further details.

-Consequences for breach

-If at any time management or, in appropriate cases, the Audit Committee determines that Group personnel have engaged in conduct that breaches the standards or policies set out in this Code or is illegal, the Group will take appropriate disciplinary action against those involved, up to and including termination of employment for serious breaches.
-See 'Whistleblowing - Treatment of reports' below for further details.
+See "Whistleblowing" below for further details.
+6 Consequences for breach If at any time management or, in appropriate cases, the Audit Committee determines that Group personnel have engaged in conduct that breaches the standards or policies set out in this Code or is illegal, the Group will take appropriate disciplinary action against those involved, up to and including termination of employment for serious breaches.
+See "Whistleblowing - Treatment of reports" below for further details.
 Breaches of this Code, or of the law, can have severe consequences for Ferroglobe and those involved, such as large fines or imprisonment.
 If such conduct appears to have been criminal in nature, the Group will immediately refer the matter to the proper authorities for further investigation.

-Annual confirmation

-Every year, all Group personnel must confirm in writing that they have read, understood and complied with, and will continue to abide by, this Code.

-This confirmation is made via our annual sign-off on this Code, in which Group personnel each re-affirm their commitment and adherence to this Code and re-declare any personal conflicts of interest for purposes of transparency.
-Contractors, agents, representatives and consultants may also be required to provide similar confirmations.
+7 Annual confirmation Every year, all Group personnel must confirm in writing that they have read, understood and complied with, and will continue to abide by, this Code.
+This confirmation is made via our annual sign-off on this Code, in which Group team members each re-affirm their commitment and adherence to this Code and re-declare any personal conflicts of interest for purposes of transparency.

-- Your supervisor or manager

-- Your HR manager

-- The Legal Department (legal@ferroglobe.com)

-Glossary